Get all the latest data for Bordeaux

 What are the total closing costs as a percent in Bordeaux in 2026?

-The typical total closing cost percentage in Bordeaux in 2026 is around 7.5% to 8.5% of the purchase price for an existing (older) property, or about 2% to 3% for a new-build property.
+The estimated total closing cost in Bordeaux in 2026 is usually about 7.5% to 8.5% of the price for an older resale home and about 2.5% to 3.5% for a new-build home.

 If you want to go into more details, we also have a blog article detailing all the property taxes and fees in Bordeaux.